vdh-anssi/opc-ua_security/README.md

 The attack is found and reconstructed in less than 5s, and depicted in the file `output/trace1.pdf`.
 This scenario is very close to the one described in the paper in §5.3 and illustrated in Figure 6.

-§5.4 Session hijack by reopening:
+§5.4 Session hijack by reopening / switching:
-- `$ python3 opcua.py -q "3.1.reopen" -c "ECC, Sign, reopen, SSec, cert, no_switch, lt_leaks" --html`
+- `$ python3 opcua.py -q "3.1.reopen" -c "RSA, Sign, reopen, SSec, cert, no_switch, lt_leaks" --html`
-The attack is found and reconstructed in less than 30m, and depicted in the file `output/trace1.pdf`.
+The attack is found and reconstructed in less than 50s, and depicted in the file `output/trace2.pdf`.
-(In RSA, it takes only 50s, and it is depicted in the file `output/trace2.pdf`).
+(In ECC, it takes less than 30m, and the attack is depicted in the file `output/trace1.pdf`).
 This scenario is very close to the one described in the paper in §5.4 and illustrated in Figure 7.

+- `$ python3 opcua.py -q "3.1.reopen" -c "RSA, Sign, no_reopen, SSec, cert, switch, lt_leaks" --html`
+The variant that allows session switching (rather than channel reopening) is found and reconstructed in less than 20s, and depicted in the file `output/trace1.pdf`.
+(In ECC, it takes less than 1m, and the attack is depicted in the file `output/trace1.pdf`).
+This scenario is very close to the one described in the paper in §5.4 and illustrated in eprint Appdendix §C.3, Figure 13.

 §5.5 KCI session and user confusion:
 - `$ python3 opcua.py -q "3.1.confusion" -c "RSA, Encrypt, reopen, SSec, cert, no_switch, lt_leaks" --html --no_reconstruction`
 The attack is found in less than 03s, but Proverif cannot reconstruct it and terminates with "cannot be proved".
+`--no_reconstruction` prevent a seemingly infinite delay due to reconstruction attempts.
 In the file `output/index.html`, a reachable goal shows that Proverif is able to construct a clause that contradicts the query:
  - the server has received a user request "C_val_4" in a session called "s_2" authenticated by "SAtoken_13", that is currently hold by user "usr_7"
  - the client has sent the same user request "C_val_4", but in a session called "id_131" also authenticated by "SAtoken_13", for a user called "usr_8"